zwwxw/ionic-docs/src/pages/appflow/tutorial/environments.md

 * You can also add the same environment in your automations and Native configurations as well to further enhance your CI/CD capabilities.
 * You can also try replacing the build script with your own bash script that triggers builds based on pre-defined environments.
 [See details here](https://ionicframework.com/docs/appflow/automation/environments#usage).

-Congrats on completing the Exploring Appflow tutorial!
-You can explore the rest of Appflow's automation options [here](/docs/appflow).